Windrose Weapons and Armor Guide: Build Your Arsenal

 If you want to survive boarding actions without getting knocked overboard, you need heavy armor.

-The Conquistador's Armor is the undisputed king of tanking.
-Wearing two pieces grants a flat fifteen percent damage reduction.
+• Conquistador's Set: The undisputed king of tanking.
+Wearing two pieces grants a flat 15% Damage Resistance.
 Wearing four pieces unlocks the Bulwark passive.
 This makes all of your actions uninterruptible.
 You cannot be staggered while swinging a hammer or drinking a potion.
 It is entirely broken for boss fights.

 The Agile Strikers